Suzanna-Linn/slua/docs/moving-events.md

 ### Multi-events

 We have a new way to work with the events, like touch_start, that can receive receive several events at once.
-The current way to write the multi-event events that SLua Alpha uses will stop working and we will need to rewrite the scripts.

 Instead of the number of events (the parameter num_detected) the event handler receives an array table with the events.